-- One student who has been with Fiddle Project since 2010, has been awarded a 2015-16 RISCA Apprenticeship grant to work with Master fiddler Michelle Kaminsky to continue her work on the instrument.
+- One student who has been with Fiddle Project since 2010, has been awarded repeat RISCA Apprenticeship grants in 2015-2017 to work with Master fiddler Michelle Kaminsky to continue her work on the instrument.

 Individual donors have made it possible for a small group of RI Fiddle Project students who have continued in the program into their teenage years, to continue to develop their skills as musicians and leaders through weekly sessions.